Battle of Song-Jin: Hong Chengchou's reinforcements

 Marshal Hong Chengchou was ordered by the Chongzhen Emperor to rescue Zu Dashou and his army.
-Under his command, there were 8 area commander in chiefs (Zongbing) and more than 100,000 troops, which included Wu Sangui and Cao Bianjiao's troops.
+Under his command, there were 8 area commanders in chief (Zongbing) and more than 100,000 troops, which included Wu Sangui and Cao Bianjiao's troops.

 In the tenth lunar month, Hong Chengchou left Shanhai Pass and summoned eight generals: Wu Sangui, Cao Bianjiao, Wang Tingchen, Bai Guang'en, Ma Ke, Yang Guozhu, Wang Pu, and Tang Tong.
 The Ming troops under their control, numbering up to 100,000 infantry heavily armed with matchlock muskets and 40,000 cavalry, were ordered to liberate Jinzhou.
 Meanwhile, Zu Dashou still maintained the defence of Jinzhou and used Songshan(松山), Xingshan(杏山), and Tashan(塔山) as defensive wings.
 On the Qing side, generals Kong Youde, Geng Zhongming and Shang Kexi were ordered to reinforce the troops laying siege to Jinzhou.

 Hong Chengchou positioned his troops on Mt.
 Rufeng which stands between Songshan and Jinzhou.
 When the battle first started the Qing forces did badly.
 Hong Taiji therefore decided to remain on the defensive, conducting only small scale attacks on the Ming army's front line.
 When the enemy became exhausted, he would then release a full-scale attack to achieve victory.
 The impatient Chongzhen emperor ordered his marshal to be more aggressive, playing into Hong Taiji's plans.

 Upon seeing the enemy's advance, Hong Taiji ordered his troops to set an ambush along the enemy's retreat, while also seizing their logistic supply.
 His troops then slaughtered every single retreating enemy.
 Hong Chengchou decided to conduct a desperate attack.
 His subordinates disagreed with his plan; some argued that they should retreat to Ningyuan and resupply the troops.
 Wang Pu and some generals decided to retreat without orders upon hearing that Hong Taiji himself was leading the army, and were horribly slaughtered by Hong Taiji.
 Only 50,000 survived the battle.

 In Hong Chengchou's camp, there were only 10,000 soldiers left, and they were forced to retreat into Songshan.
 Cao Bianjiao and Wang Tingchen managed to escape the encirclement and united with Hong Chengchou.
 The siege of Songshan thus began.